 3. Expect More Product Diversity

 One of our consistent messages here is that digital success relies on speed.
 Trends in the digital space move quickly, and can change practically overnight.
-Smart, omnichannel sellers need to plan for product diversity and create nimble strategies that follow consumer tastes that are even more mercurial than ever.
+Smart, omnichannel retailers and sellers need to plan for product diversity and create nimble strategies that follow consumer tastes that are even more mercurial than ever.